Sync EV Review

 I’ve really enjoyed testing the Sync EV.
 The whole experience has been a painless one.
 It was easy to set up and while the app has been a little fiddly, it didn’t take that long to get my head around it.

-Sync EV also offers incredibly good customer service.
+Sync EV also offers good customer service.
 Any questions I had were answered quickly and the knowledge of their customer support team was excellent.

 This is something our own customer service team see for themselves and we know our customers have experienced too.
 As much as I’d like to think so, I wasn’t getting any special treatment which bodes well for “real” customers.